Monday, October 04, 2010

 Knitting Lessons at Yayasan Senang Hati

-Recently I began lessons on knitting.
-Attendance ranges from 4 - 8, a mix of men and woman, plus one boy.
+Attendance at the knitting group ranges from 4 - 8, a mix of men and woman, plus one boy.
 Ibu Ayu has attended and participated every time, and practices between lessons.
 As you can see from the photos, she is already doing lace patterns!
 Her husband has joined us for 2 of the classes, and has also continued outside of class.
 Both of them speak and understand English relatively well.
-And Ibu Ayu's husband taught himself and Wayan (the 9 year-old boy in the photos) a cast-on from the notes that I had NOT demonstrated at the lessons.
+And Ibu Ayu's husband taught himself and Wayan (the 9 year-old boy in the photos) a cast-on from notes.

-At the first lesson, young Wayan observed - and coached some of the others on technique!
+At first, young Wayan observed - and then started coaching some of the others on technique!
 The first time he tried, he chose small needles and thin acryllic yarn - and was determined, but struggling.
-Recently I brought knitting worsted, gave him the larger bamboo needles (donated by Rotarians from Australia) and it was much easier for him!
+Recently he got knitting worsted-weight yarn and larger bamboo needles (donated by Rotarians from Australia) and it was much easier for him!
 He understands it, just needs some more practice.

-I am enjoying the lessons and the visits very much.
-They are much better students than I am a teacher, but we are having fun and learning together.
+I am enjoying visiting very much.
+We are having fun and learning together.
 Yesterday, Gusti Ayu accidentally created her own technique - inserting the needle from the top and wrapping the yarn backwards from the way I do - but the result looked like a knit stitch - and seems more comfortable for her!

 Yayasan Senang Hati - Gallery